debashishthakur/db-GPT/project/README.md

 # Project Directory README

-Welcome to the project directory for [Your Project Name]!
+Welcome to the project directory for db-GPT!
 This directory contains the code and resources for our project.
 Below, you'll find an overview of the contents and instructions on how to get started.

 ## Contents